georgexyz19/georgexyz.com/content/posts/django-model-form-validation.md

 the `clean()` method of a ModelForm subclass."

-Chapter 7 of Andrew Pinkham's *Django Unleashed* book, titled *allowing user input with forms*, has good example about how to override `clean_<fieldname>` method.
+Chapter 7 of Andrew Pinkham's *Django Unleashed* book, titled *allowing user input with forms*, has good example on how to override `clean_<fieldname>` method.
 The discussion on model validation and form validation in this chapter is better than other Django books I have read.

 ### ModelForm Validation

-The form validation steps described in the previous section still apply in ModelForm validation.
+The form validation steps described in the previous section also apply to ModelForm validation.
 In addition to that, `Model.full_clean()` method is triggered after the form's `clean()` method is called.
 So, model validation methods are not triggered by model `save()` method, but model validation methods